Welcome to today's edition of the Rush 24-7 podcast.

 You can't see it.

-And that's evidence of to know.
+And that's evident enough to know.

-And here comes Clinton coming along, undercutting Obama.
+And here comes Clinton coming along undercutting Obama.

-Obama says economy's going gangbusters.
+Obama says economy is going gangbusters.

 Here's Clinton claiming he's got the explanation for why it isn't going gangbusters because median income is falling.

-And his basic answer is the labor markets are too tight, whatever he means by that, and uh minimum wage, which he's just making a pure political statement.
+And his basic answer is the labor markets are too tight, whatever he means by that, and minimum wage, which he's just making a pure political statement.

 Wages, on average, are not going to increase unless the economy grows.